 The goal of hosting in-store workshops is to empower your customers by teaching them the skills they want to learn in relation to your products.
 In doing so, you’ll create stronger bonds with customers and position your store as a trusted resource of information.

-If you have a big enough store, you can host events during work hours.
+If you have a big enough space, you can host retail store events during work hours.
 If your retail space isn’t very big, host the workshops and classes after hours.

 It’s up to you whether you want to keep your mobile POS handy during the event to give customers the opportunity to make a purchase, but remember that’s not the primary goal of this event.